MakeSchool/course-catalog/README.md

 <p id="gdcalert11" ><span style="color: red; font-weight: bold">>>>>>  gd2md-html alert: undefined internal link (link text: "Title IX Policy.").
 Did you generate a TOC? </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert12">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>>> </span></p>

 [Title IX Policy.](#heading=h.kvh5jwtvzk3w)
-* **Media Inquiries:  **Any inquiries from the news media regarding the occurrence of criminal incidents on campus should be directed to [the Dean](mailto:dean@makeschool.com).
+* **Media Inquiries** Any inquiries from the news media regarding the occurrence of criminal incidents on campus should be directed to [the Dean](mailto:dean@makeschool.com).
 * **Missing Persons Reporting:**  In compliance with the Higher Education Act, Make School gives all students the option to provide confidential contact information for a person to be notified in the event a student is officially reported as missing.
 Should you have concerns about an individual who may be missing, please speak to the [Director of Student and Academic Affairs](mailto:michelle.blackburn@makeschool.com).
-* **Notification of Current Campus Crime:  **Title II of Federal Public Law 101-542, The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, requires colleges to collect and report statistics concerning the occurrence on campus of certain criminal offenses which must be reported to campus security authorities or local police agencies.
+* **Notification of Current Campus Crime:** Title II of Federal Public Law 101-542, The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, requires colleges to collect and report statistics concerning the occurrence on campus of certain criminal offenses which must be reported to campus security authorities or local police agencies.
 Those criminal offenses include murder, rape, sex offenses, robbery, aggravated assault, burglary, and motor vehicle theft.
 In addition, the Violence Against Women Re-authorization Act (VAWRA) requires colleges to report incidents of dating violence, domestic violence, and stalking in addition to crimes related to sexual misconduct and sexual assault.
 At Make School, the Office of Compliance collects data about these crimes, which are published each year.
 Information is also collected about arrests for liquor law violations, for drug abuse violations, and for weapon possession.
-* **Reporting Crimes & Emergencies: _ _**In the event of a violent crime, a crime in progress, or an incident involving personal injury or requiring medical attention, immediately contact the San Francisco Police Department or San Francisco Fire Department by dialing 911.
+* **Reporting Crimes & Emergencies:** In the event of a violent crime, a crime in progress, or an incident involving personal injury or requiring medical attention, immediately contact the San Francisco Police Department or San Francisco Fire Department by dialing 911.
-* **Reporting Non-Emergency Criminal Acts:  **Non-emergency criminal acts (e.g., vandalism, burglary, etc.) should immediately be reported to:
+* **Reporting Non-Emergency Criminal Acts:** Non-emergency criminal acts (e.g., vandalism, burglary, etc.) should immediately be reported to:

     [Michelle Lessly Blackburn](mailto:michelle.blackburn@makeschool.com)